Assistant Professor

 :linkedin: Linkedin

-Dr. Yao SHU (舒瑶) is now a tenure-track assistant professor of Artificial Intelligence Thrust at Hong Kong University of Science and Technology (Guangzhou), starting from April 8, 2025.
-He was previously a researcher at the Guangdong Lab of AI and Digital Economy (SZ) under the Genius Nova Programme.
-Before that, Dr. Yao SHU was a senior researcher (Tencent Technical Fellow) at Tencent in 2023 and a Research Fellow (PostDoc.) at the National University of Singapore (NUS) in 2022.
+Dr. Yao SHU (舒瑶) is now a tenure-track assistant professor of Artificial Intelligence Thrust at The Hong Kong University of Science and Technology (Guangzhou), starting from April 8, 2025.
+He is also affiliated with The Hong Kong University of Science and Technology (HKUST).
+Dr. SHU was previously a researcher at the Guangdong Lab of AI and Digital Economy (SZ) under the Genius Nova Programme.
+Before that, he was a senior researcher (Tencent Technical Fellow) at Tencent in 2023 and a Research Fellow (PostDoc.) at the National University of Singapore (NUS) in 2022.
 He received his PhD from the NUS School of Computing in 2022 under the esteemed guidance of Prof. Bryan Low (Associate Vice President (AI) of NUS and Deputy Director of NUS AI Institute), where he was awarded the IMDA Excellence in Computing Prize for the best PhD thesis in the school, as well as the Dean's Graduate Research Excellence Award for significant research achievements during his doctoral studies.
 He earned his B.Eng. from Huazhong University of Science and Technology (HUST) in 2017, advised by Prof. Kun He (何琨).
 Dr. SHU's research focuses on developing advanced learning and optimization algorithms that are both theoretically sound and practically useful.
 He is publishing actively in top AI conferences, including ICML, NeurIPS, ICLR, AAAI, ACL, EMNLP, and UAI.
-He also serves as a reviewer for leading AI conferences such as ICML, NeurIPS, ICLR, AAAI, IJCAI, UAI, AISTATS, AAMAS, etc., and was recognized as a UAI 2025 Top Reviewer and ICLR 2025 Notable Reviewer.
+He also serves as a reviewer for leading AI conferences such as ICML, NeurIPS, ICLR, AAAI, IJCAI, UAI, AISTATS, AAMAS, etc., and was recognized as a NeurIPS & UAI 2025 Top Reviewer and ICLR 2025 Notable Reviewer.
 Furthermore, he is invited to serve as an Area Chair for ICLR.

 Experience